I. Why is it important to prepare for Thai traffic situations?

 Driving too fast, hanging in the curves, trusting the surface of the road, and trusting others to follow the rules can all come from over-confidence and will lead you into trouble.

-This article has at times been edited and updated with help of readers to give you the most realistic and complete survival guide of how to stay sound and safe in Thai traffic.
+This article has been re-edited and updated with help of readers to give you the most realistic and complete survival guide of how to stay safe in Thai traffic.
 Help us to do so by leaving your comment underneath.

 Enjoyed reading this in-depth article?
-Read another top article: on our site: Farang Life Cycle in Thailand
+Read other top articles on our site - next: Farang Life Cycle in Thailand

 |FFB Posted on January 15, 2017 at 19:47:10|